bubu93200/MIT/MuseScoreRessources/readme.md

 # 7-Zip
 You will need a utility that handles .7z compressed files.
 7-Zip is open-source, free, and quite powerful, but there are alternatives that will work as well.

+# Building

+Before you can build MuseScore, you need to download and install all of the prerequisites (above).

+MuseScore can be built in three different configurations:
+- Release: Runs fast with all performance optimizations enabled, but very difficult to debug.
+- Debug: Very easy to debug, but runs very slow because all performance optimizations have been disabled.
+- RelWithDebInfo: A compromise between Release and Debug.
+Runs faster than Debug but is more difficult to debug; conversely, easier to debug than Release but runs somewhat slower.

+For each of these three configurations, MuseScore can be built for either 32-bit or 64-bit Windows.

+***A standard build of MuseScore uses the RelWithDebInfo configuration for 64-bit Windows.
+To build this, follow the procedure for a standard build.***
+***To build MuseScore in other configurations, or for 32-bit Windows, follow the instructions for advanced builds.***